 - Calcium, nutrient deficiencies and low pH cause root rot…not water (we’ll cover this more below).

 - When watering you want to actively irrigate and flush lots of water through the pot to help oxygenate the roots AND to waterlog the bark.
 When bark is saturated, it will release that moisture over the week creating a microclimate of high humidity in your pot.
 That means “dribble watering” is probably not as effective as it may create a bottom section that’s moist, with a top section that’s bone dry.
-You want to drench all the bark so the whole pot is evenly moist (allowing the short new roots to succeed as well as older longer ones).
-Soaking and flushing your pots about every 5-10 days is very helpful for keeping your roots healthy while avoiding drought, and the soaking action allows your plant to rehydrate if it’s slightly dehydrated.
+You want to drench all the bark so the whole pot is evenly moist (allowing the shorter new roots to succeed as well as older longer ones).
+Soaking and flushing your pots about every 5-10 days is very helpful for keeping your roots healthy, while avoiding desiccation.
+Soaking the roots like this also allows your plant to rehydrate if it’s slightly dehydrated.
 You may need to adjust that watering cadence based on: your own climate, on the size of the pot, on the type of pot (terracotta really SUCKS water out of the potting media while plastic pots trap moisture), and on the size of the potting media.
 Please don’t read that and think you only need to water your paph every 10 days… if you’re using a small pot with large bark chunks and your humidity is 30%, you may need to water that plant every 2 days just to keep the roots moist.

 - Keep roots moist longer: Once you’ve soaked and drained the potting media you can leave an additional 1/8-1/4 inch of water in the tray.
+I know it sounds like the cardinal sin of paphiopedilums because most care sheets are very clear about, “never soak paph roots”, but we’ve already broken that rule and I’m here to help you shift your success.
 Applying this nugget of advice fundamentally changed how my paphs grew…and I have both Barbara Bielecka and Neil Kim to thank for instilling that advice in me (thank you, paph gurus for sharing your insights).
 It’s a very powerful tip if you understand the goal—which is to keep the roots consistently moist between waterings, while also keeping them oxygenated.
 You only want to use enough water that it will dry up within 24-48 hours, AND initially you should pay very close attention to this practice to avoid using too much water.
-The goal isn’t to have the pot sitting in water all week long and if you watered on Sunday and there is still water there Wednesday morning, you should dump it out and use less water next time.
+The goal isn’t to have the pot sitting in water all week long and if you watered on Sunday and there is still water there Wednesday morning, you should dump out what’s left and use a little less water next time.
 Seasonal changes may also alter your evaporation rates, so beware that what works in winter may need to be adjusted in the summer.

-- Before I started doing this, I used to have paphs that would only grow spurts of roots in the spring/summer.
-However, now that they’re evenly moist all week long, they grow roots year round.
+- Before I started doing this, my paphs would go through spurts of roots growth in the spring/summer.
+However, now that they’re evenly moist all week long, I get continuous root growth for nearly the entire year.

 Watering Frequency: “How often should I water my paph?” – For me, I’ve perfected a potting mix that allows me to water once per week (sometimes twice for the seedlings).
 For you, like I mentioned above, the frequency will depend on your potting mix, your climate, and your general lifestyle.
 Some people enjoy watering their plants often and they will use a chunkier media that dries quickly.
 I will say…if your potting media is taking more than 10 days to dry, then you may have to contend with anaerobic conditions because it could mean airflow is poor or the media has compacted—repot if in doubt.